Claudine Wilde

 Claudine Wilde (born 15 March 1967) is a German film and television actress.

 Early life

-Claudine Wilde was born in Berlin and grew up in the South of France.
+Claudine Wilde was born in West Berlin and grew up in the South of France.
 She received a three-year acting training at the Conservatory of Dramatic Arts in Saint-Étienne and one year at James Logan School in San Francisco Bay Area.

 Career

 She has appeared in many television films and series such as Captive in Yemen, Das Papst-Attentat, as well as The Old Fox, Siska and Tatort, playing major or minor roles.

 Wilde has also appeared in French productions especially in theater like Les Misérables engaged in Saint-Étienne.